cis1912/website/content/lectures/lec05.md

   name: cphalen
 ```

 Two namespaces are available by default in a cluster: `default` for your own resources and `kube-system`, for resources the cluster needs to run itself.
-You can get resources belonging to a certain cluster with by adding `-n kube-system` to a `kubectl get` command.
+You can get resources belonging to a certain namespace with by adding `-n <namespace>` to a `kubectl get` command.

 ## Secret